 Remove Shoes

-Kids will need to take off their shoes and place them in a bin for screening.
+Kids must take off their shoes and place them in a bin for screening.
 Parents may want to choose easy-to-remove shoes for their children to make the process quicker and easier.

 Empty Pockets

-Any items in pockets, such as toys or snacks, will need to be placed in a bin for screening.
+Any items in pockets, such as toys or snacks, must be placed in a bin for screening.

 Remove Outer Layers